quarkusio/quarkus/CONTRIBUTING.md

 When you have the account set up, from the root of your local Quarkus workspace, run:

 ```
-./mvnw gradle-enterprise:provision-access-key
+./mvnw develocity:provision-access-key
 ```

 and log in in the browser window it will open (if not already logged in).
-Your access key will be stored in the `~/.m2/.gradle-enterprise/keys.properties` file.
+Your access key will be stored in the `~/.m2/.develocity/keys.properties` file.
 From then your build scans will be sent to the Develocity instance and you will be able to benefit from the build cache.

 You can alternatively also generate an API key from the Develocity UI and then use an environment variable like this:

 ```
-export GRADLE_ENTERPRISE_ACCESS_KEY=ge.quarkus.io=a_secret_key
+export DEVELOCITY_ACCESS_KEY=ge.quarkus.io=a_secret_key
 ```

 When debugging a test (and especially flaky tests), you might want to temporarily disable the build cache.